 We are committed to safety for our employees and the communities we serve.
 Wisconsin Public Service Foundation, our charitable giving arm, is supporting local public safety response agencies with the Safety – It's Worth The Energy grant.
-The grant was established in 2015, and $10,000 is awarded each year.
+The grant was established in 2015.

 Since that time, 30 agencies have received $43,654 in support.

 - All organizations must provide emergency response services in our service area.

 - County, local and volunteer fire, law enforcement and rescue agencies are encouraged to apply.